LIT-Protocol/docs/docs/SDK/Explanation/encryptionAndIpfs.md

 # Encryption & Upload to IPFS

-If you always find yourself encrypting a static content & then manually storing it on IPFS, we are happy to announce that our new fuctionality will substantially simplify your life.
+If you always find yourself encrypting static content & then manually storing it on IPFS, we are happy to announce that our new functionality will substantially simplify your life.

 ## Current process